Responsible wood supply

 Billerud's sustainability report contains details on our sustainability work and results from the year.

-Learn more about how we help forest owners to manage, certify and increase the value of their forest on our Forestry pages (in Swedish).
+Learn more about how we help forest owners to manage, certify and increase the value of their forest on our forestry webpage.

 Responsible supply chain